 (n) To process applications for transfer promptly.

-(o) To process applications which seek to add a household member promptly and to determine the qualification of each such proposed household member pursuant to 760 CMR 5.00: Eligibility and Selection Criteria promptly.
+(o) To process applications which seek to add a Household Member promptly and to determine the qualification of each such proposed Household Member pursuant to 760 CMR 5.00: Eligibility and Selection Criteria promptly.

-(p) To commence eviction proceedings if the LHA determines that such proceedings are warranted under the circumstances and likely to succeed against other tenants whose behavior or the behavior of their household members or of their guests has jeopardized the health or safety of tenant or other household member.
+(p) To commence eviction proceedings if the LHA determines that such proceedings are warranted under the circumstances and likely to succeed against other Tenants whose behavior or the behavior of their Household Members or of their Guests has jeopardized the health or safety of Tenant or other Household Member.

-(q) To provide assistance which the LHA determines to be reasonable and appropriate to a household member who is a victim of domestic violence.
+(q) To provide assistance which the LHA determines to be reasonable and appropriate to a Household Member who is a victim of domestic violence.

-(r) To re-key locks promptly upon request of a household member who has obtained a restraining order which is in force against another household member on account of domestic violence and to waive charges for the cost where circumstances warrant.
+(r) To re-key locks in accordance with M.G.L. c.
+186, § 26, within forty-eight hours upon request of a Tenant or Household Member who is under an imminent threat of domestic violence, rape, sexual assault or stalking at the premises.
+In accordance with M.G.L. c.
+186, § 26(c), if the threat of domestic violence, rape, sexual assault or stalking is posed by a person who is a Tenant or Household Member, the LHA may change the locks and deny a key to the alleged perpetrator upon receipt of a request to change the locks, provided, however, that such request shall be accompanied by a copy of a valid protective order issued under M.G.L. c.
+209A or M.G.L. c.
+258E issued against a Tenant or Household Member or a record from a federal, state or local court or law enforcement, indicating that a Tenant or Household member thereof poses an imminent threat of domestic violence, rape, sexual assault or stalking.
+The LHA shall waive charges for the cost of re-keying locks where circumstances warrant.

 (5) Provisions as to Certain Obligations of the Tenant.
-The lease shall specify the following obligations of the tenant, including responsibility for the behavior of household members and guests:
+The lease shall specify the following obligations of the Tenant, including responsibility for the behavior of Household Members and Guests:

-(a) To pay rent and the cost of any utilities for which the tenant is responsible.
+(a) To pay rent and the cost of any Utilities for which the Tenant is responsible.

-(b) To transfer to a unit of appropriate unit size if the number of household members decreases or if transfer is necessitated by modernization work, or by other good cause which shall have been approved by the Department.
+(b) To transfer to a unit of appropriate unit size if the number of Household Members decreases or if transfer is necessitated by modernization work, or by other good cause which shall have been approved by EOHLC.

-(c) For tenant, household members and guests: to conduct themselves in a quiet and peaceful manner and to refrain from making unreasonably loud noise or noises in the unit or on the LHA's property.
+(c) For Tenant, Household Members and Guests: to conduct themselves in a quiet and peaceful manner and to refrain from making unreasonably loud noise or noises in the unit or on the LHA's property.

-(d) For tenant, household members and guests: not to injure, endanger, threaten, harass or unreasonably disturb other tenants, the LHA's officers and employees, and other persons lawfully in the unit or on the LHA's property.
+(d) For Tenant, Household Members and Guests: not to injure, endanger, threaten, harass or unreasonably disturb other Tenants, the LHA's officers and employees, and other persons lawfully in the unit or on the LHA's property.

 6.06: continued

-(e) For tenant, household members and guests: to create no nuisance in the unit, on LHA property, or in its vicinity and to refrain from any and all criminal conduct in the unit, on LHA property, and in its vicinity.
+(e) For Tenant, Household Members and Guests: to create no nuisance in the unit, on LHA property, or in its vicinity and to refrain from any and all criminal conduct in the unit, on LHA property, and in its vicinity.

 (f) To keep the unit in safe, clean and sanitary condition and to properly store and dispose of all garbage, trash, refuse, and any other waste.

-(g) For tenant, household members and guests: to properly use and care for the plumbing and other utility services; and to install no major appliances or waterbeds without prior written authorization from the LHA.
+(g) For Tenant, Household Members and Guests: to properly use and care for the plumbing and other utility services; and to install no major appliances or waterbeds without prior written authorization from the LHA.

-(h) For tenant, household members and guests: to refrain from damaging the unit or any other property of the LHA.
+(h) For Tenant, Household Members and Guests: to refrain from damaging the unit or any other property of the LHA.